 Requisitions: Purchases originate departmentally with a purchase requisition.
 Departments enter purchase requisitions into Bulldog Buyway as required in this policy.
 It is also highly recommended that Bulldog Buyway be used as much as possible when procuring items not covered specifically by this policy (i.e. purchases under $1000.)

 A fund manager may delegate authority to approve requisitions and invoices for payments.
-An Authorization To Sign Form must be completed and submitted to the Finance Department.
-Forms can be accessed through the Financial Affairs Office website.
-Authority delegation does not relieve the fund manager of responsibility for managing the fund allotted budget Fund managers may assign a substitute for their approval of requisitions during time away from the office by using the Manage Substitutions tab in Bulldog Buyway.
+Delegate authority can be made by sending an email to purchasing stating the individual and timeframe.
+Authority delegation does not relieve the fund manager of responsibility for managing the fund allotted budget.
+Fund managers may assign a substitute for their approval of requisitions during time away from the office by using the Manage Substitutions tab in Bulldog Buyway.

 Purchasing Department Review: Purchasing Department personnel review requisitions for compliance with state purchasing regulations and procedures and will verify requisitions for accuracy.